 Here it is all at once: the beautiful AND the terrible.
 Buechner’s lines aren’t easy to dismiss.
 They make me think of a famous Gospel tune written by a Chicago lawyer named Horatio Spafford.

 In 1871, Spafford had his entire fortune wiped out in the great Chicago Fire.

 If that weren’t enough, just four years later the boat carrying his wife and four daughters from England to New York City (the de Havre) tragically sunk.
 226 passengers died, including ALL of Spafford’s children… Only his wife, Anna, was spared.

 Spafford immediately sailed from New York to meet his bereaved wife.
 In the middle of the journey, it is said that the captain of the ship called Horatio to the bridge.

 “A careful reckoning has been made”, the captain explained, “and I believe we are now passing the place where the de Havre was wrecked.
 The water here is three miles deep.”

 As they sailed over the waters where his four girls had perished, the grieving Horatio returned to his cabin and penned the lyrics of the famous hymn, “It Is Well with My Soul.”
-I am always amazed at the power of Horatio’s words in the face of devastating circumstances:

 “When peace, like a river, attendeth my way,